Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Setting and strategy

 \begin{remark} In fact, under the same assumptions, the conclusions of Theorem \ref{t.HHU} hold for any closed $f$-invariant lamination tangent to $E^s \oplus E^u$ without tori leaves.
 This follows directly from the proofs that we briefly summarize in the next paragraph. \end{remark}

 The first item of Theorem \ref{t.HHU} is proved in \cite{HHU-Ergo} with the hypothesis that $f$ is conservative or non-wandering.
 The proof only uses that $f$ is not accessible, an explicit proof that one only needs that is done in \cite{CHHU}.
 The first statement of the third item is proved in Proposition 4.2 of \cite{HHU-dim3}.
 It is stated for $f$ conservative, but the proof only needs that the non wandering set of $f$ is all of $M$.
 In fact the specific property that is used is that recurrent points are dense.
 The second statement of the third item is proved during the proof of Theorem 4.1 of \cite{HHU-dim3}.
 Again, all that is needed is that the non-wandering set of $f$ is all of $M$.
-This then implies the second statement in the third item.
+Finally, the second statement in the third item then implies the second item.

 \begin{remark} It follows from \cite{HHU-tori} that if there is a torus tangent to $E^s \oplus E^u$ then it must be incompressible and the manifold $M$ has virtually solvable fundamental group.
 In particular when $M$ is a hyperbolic 3-manifold there are not tori tangent to $E^s \oplus E^u$. \end{remark}